ylyu-fly/labwebsite/content/sections/section5.md

 ** **

-June 17 | Laura Byron, one of our hardworking graduate students, has passed their qualifying exams and is now officially a Ph.D. candidate!
+June 17 | Laura Byron, one of our hardworking graduate students, has passed their qualifying exams and **is now officially a Ph.D. candidate**!
 Congratulations to Laura!
 Wishing all our graduate students the best of luck for the rest of their journeys.

 ![](img/section5-Laura_Byron.jpg)